-- 123.1 All Members of the Council shall be entitled to use, and have access to, any Council building or premises, when that building or the premises are open, as follows: - a) anywhere which is open to the public; - b) the Council Chamber and Committee Rooms for the purposes of attending and/or observing scheduled meetings of the Council, its Committees and Sub-Committees, Fora and the Cabinet (subject to any restrictions set out in the Access to Information Procedure Rules) or any public meeting held in those rooms by any other agency or body. - c) areas set aside for the use of Members as a whole (such as the Members' Services Suite), as a group (such as group rooms), or as an individual (such as the Leader's office, Chair's parlour etc) - d) any room to which the Member has been invited for a meeting by an Officer. - e) the canteen - f) rooms being used for meetings of political groups - 12.2 Subject to the provisions set out below, Members shall also be entitled to have access to any other part of any Council building or premises open to members of the public between 8.00 am and 6.00 pm. - 12.3 In addition, subject to the provisions set out below, Members shall have access to the Chimney Entrance, the Canteen, the Bridge Link and the areas outside the Council Chamber and Committees Rooms between 8.00 am and 6.00 pm. - 123.042 Such access is to be used for Council purposes and fulfilling the Member's role and responsibilities within the Council only.
-Members, as with officers, when they are not acting in pursuit of their roles and duties as a Member, shall have no greater rights of access to Council buildings and premises than members of the public. - 12.5 All Members shall also be entitled to access and use the facilities provided for in the Members' Services Suite between the hours of 8.00 am and 6.00 pm during weekdays (excluding bank holidays). - 13.32.6 There is a general presumption that Members will not require access to Council buildings before 8.00 am or after 6.00 pmoutside of the hours 7.30 am to 7.00 pm except for scheduled or public meetings referred to in 143.1 above.
-In exceptional circumstances where a Member remains in the building beyond 67.00 pm, he/she must inform security of his/her presence and location and give an indication as to how long he/she intends to stay. - 13.42.7 Where individual Groups have been allotted rooms for their sole use ("group rooms").
-Members of that group shall be entitled to have access to the group room set aside for the use of the Group to which he or she belongs subject to any reasonable restrictions which that Group may wish to place upon access from time to time.
+- 13.1 All Members of the Council shall be entitled to use, and have access to, any Council building or premises, when that building or the premises are open, as follows: - a) anywhere which is open to the public; - b) the Council Chamber and Committee Rooms for the purposes of attending and/or observing scheduled meetings of the Council, its Committees and Sub-Committees, Fora and the Cabinet (subject to any restrictions set out in the Access to Information Procedure Rules) or any public meeting held in those rooms by any other agency or body. - c) areas set aside for the use of Members as a whole (such as the Members' Services Suite), as a group (such as group rooms), or as an individual (such as the Leader's office, Chair's parlour etc) - d) any room to which the Member has been invited for a meeting by an Officer. - e) the canteen - f) rooms being used for meetings of political groups - 13.02 Such access is to be used for Council purposes and fulfilling the Member's role and responsibilities within the Council only.
+Members, as with officers, when they are not acting in pursuit of their roles and duties as a Member, have no greater rights of access to Council buildings and premises than members of the public. - 13.3 There is a general presumption that Members will not require access to Council buildings outside of the hours 7.30 am to 7.00 pm except for scheduled or public meetings referred to in 13.1 above.
+In exceptional circumstances where a Member remains in the building beyond 7.00 pm, he/she must inform security of his/her presence and location and give an indication as to how long he/she intends to stay. - 13.4 Where individual Groups have been allotted rooms for their sole use ("group rooms"), Members of that group shall be entitled to have access to the group room subject to any reasonable restrictions which that Group may wish to place upon access from time to time. - 13.05 Members shall not be entitled to enter certain restricted sensitive areas including the central computer suite, benefits service (including the corridor on that part of the ground floor on Phase 2), payroll, and child protection unless by invitation of the Chief Officer or a duly authorised Officer in exceptional circumstances. - 13.06 Subject to 13.01 and 13.05 above, Members will not be entitled to enter other areas in Council buildings so as to preserve the physical security of personal data under GDPR and so as to respect the fact that they are workplaces where Officers are expected to be concentrating on their duties.
+Members may enter such areas following express invitation to attend a meeting with an Officer, or to arrange a meeting with an Officer.
+When seeking meetings, Members will endeavour to make appointments with Officers in advance giving them sufficient time to research the matter to be discussed.
+A suitable venue for the proposed meeting will be arranged at that time. - 13.07 In situations where Members and Officers inadvertently meet in the course of their business there should be no expectation on the part of the Member that the Officer will deal with any issue that the Member wishes to raise, unless both agree that it is an urgent issue which cannot wait for a formal appointment to be arranged.